 - Helps with the compilation of the Referee's report. - Calculates the race and penalty points for the individual races.
 If these points are calculated by computer, it is the TD's duty to re-check the points and to confirm their accuracy with his personal signature.
-Above all he checks the correct use of the corresponding F value for each event. - Presents properly submitted protests to the Jury for decision. - Signs the official result lists established by the race secretary and gives the authorisation for the award ceremony. - Fills out the TD report, including any supplementary reports and is responsible for their dispatch within three days to the FIS and the other appropriate places. - Presents to the FIS any applicable proposals for changes in the competition rules on the basis of practical experience at the event in question.
+Above all he checks the correct use of the corresponding F value for each event. - Presents properly submitted protests to the Jury for decision.

+- Signs the official result lists provided by the race secretary and gives the authorisation for the award ceremony. - Completes the TD report, including any supplementary reports and is responsible for their dispatch within three days to the FIS and other appropriate recipients. - Presents to the FIS any applicable proposals for changes in the competition rules on the basis of practical experience at the event in question.